About the Parks

 Other parks of special interest include the Millbend Linear Loop, which is actually only a 3.1 mile-long, asphalt pathway in the Village of Grogan's Mill for walking/jogging; Bear Branch Park also has the only roller-hockey rink in The Woodlands, in addition to being home to the Recreation Center at Bear Branch.
 The Shadow Lake Marsh Experience in Cochran's Crossing is a raised, wooden pathway with informative plaques throughout the trail; there are community gardens at the Bear Branch Sportsfields and Alden Bridge Sportsfields; Avalon Park in the Village of Collage Park features both Bocce Ball courts and Horseshoe courts; and there is a crushed gravel jogging path at Windvale Park in the Village of Alden Bridge.

-Rules in The Woodlands Parks
+The Woodlands Public Parks Rules

 The Woodlands Township has adopted/published Rules for Parks and Pathways in The Woodlands effective 11/2009. (order 019-09)